winternet-studio/yii2-libs/README.md

 *JsHelper* is for simplified handling of common tasks with AJAX, modals, and display of messages from Javascript code.
 See the source code for understanding the purpose of this library.

+**Please note** that this library is primarily for my own use and might be lacking proper documentation and overall explanation of things, even though I try to document everything in the way I code and write comments.
+Also be aware that features might change without proper notice even though *I try* to always make code backwards compatible.

 Installation
 ------------